RocketPuppy/Retrograde/RULES.md

 ### Research

 Assets are innately capable of research.
-A card may perform research during a turn instead of contributing construction.
+A card may perform research during a turn instead of performing construction.
 When you research with a card it becomes tapped, and you draw a card from your deck.

 ### Spacecraft